leftthomas/CapsNet/README.md

   </tr>
 </table>

-The reconstruction of the digit number is showed at right and the ground truth at left.
+The reconstructions of the digit numbers are showed at right and the ground truth at left.
 <table>
   <tr>
     <td>